mdpiper/resume/README.md

     make clean

-Note that there are different versions (one page, two page, LaTeX) of the resume in separate branches in this repository.
+Note that there are different versions
+(one page, two page, LaTeX, NASA bio sketch) of the resume in separate branches in this repository.